Hare Hare

 "Hare Hare" (from Japanese 晴れ, meaning 'clear weather') is a song by South Korean girl group Twice.
 It is the group's tenth Japanese maxi single and the first single from their fifth Japanese studio album, Dive.
 "Hare Hare" was released for streaming and digital download on May 12, 2023, while the CD single was released on May 31, 2023, through Warner Music Japan.
 The song was written for the group's first stadium performance in Japan as part of their Ready to Be World Tour.

-"Hare Hare" was a commercial success, debuting at number two on the Oricon chart and at number three on the Billboard Japan Hot 100.
+"Hare Hare" was a commercial success, debuting at number two on the Oricon Singles Chart and at number three on the Billboard Japan Hot 100.
 It also went on to sell over 135,000 physical copies in its first week.
 It was certified gold in both streaming and physical sales by the Recording Industry Association of Japan.

 Composition

 The maxi single contains four tracks, including "Hare Hare" and its B-side "Catch a Wave", with instrumental versions of both songs.
 "Hare Hare" is a pop song written in the key of A minor with a tempo of 128 beats per minute.
 Its message was described as a story about "turning a clouded heart into a clear one".